Paulswith/remoteCheckout/README.md

    'forword me command,Example :
    checkin: checkin
    checkout: checkout
-   ci<co>codexxxx: checkin<out> and input verification code,xxxx is the verification code in picture which last one i send.'
+   codexxxx: checkin<out> and input verification code,xxxx is the verification code in picture which last one i send.'
-   example: cicoqwer
+   example: codeqwer

 Roses are red